datapartnership/turkiye-earthquake-impact/notebooks/nighttime-lights/README.md

 The below figures show the change in nighttime lights from the two weeks before the earthquake (February 6, 2023) to two weeks after the earthquake.
 The figures show that many locations saw an increase in nighttime lights immediately after the earthquake.
 Increases in nighttime lights could result from lights generated from rescue efforts.

 [This script](https://github.com/datapartnership/turkiye-earthquake-impact/tree/main/notebooks/nighttime-lights/05_maps_ntl_changes.R) produces the below two figures, where the relevant code is also documented below.
-The code relies on daily nighttime lights data that has been aggregated to the ADM2 level; this dataset is produced using [this script](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/05_maps_ntl_changes.R).
-Befor running the below code, the code from [here](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/_main.R) needs to be run to load packages and define file paths.
+The code relies on daily nighttime lights data that has been aggregated to the ADM2 level.
+Before running the below code, the code from [here](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/_main.R) needs to be run to load packages and define file paths.

 ```{r}
 #### Load data